Blajde/MilestoneProject2/README.md

 ### Features left to implement:

-* Interactive reactions to imerge the user even more in the retro-game style of the quiz.
+* Interactive reactions to emerge the user even more in the retro-game style of the quiz.
 * A feature to save the score and compete with other users.
 * Additional questions.